 The terms of the various bond agreements require the Corporation to set aside certain funds for debt service payments, debt service reserves, and for facility renewal and replacement reserves.
-Such funds amounted to \$41,569,552 at June 30, 2022 and are included in restricted cash and cash equivalents on the Statement of Net Position.
+Such funds amounted to \$45,011,451 and \$41,569,552, respectively at June 30, 2023 and 2022 and are included in restricted cash and cash equivalents on the statements of net position.